Google’s search result snippets are now longer than what once was the maximum length of 160 characters.

 This change has been officially confirmed by Google, and is also supported by evidence from tracking tools like RankRanger.

-According to data collected by RankRanger, search snippets can now be anywhere from 160 characters to 230 characters.
-However, this all depends on the query.
+According to data collected by RankRanger, search snippets can now be anywhere from 160 characters to 230 characters on average.

-Going forward, search snippets will not necessarily be 230 characters across every search engine results page (SERP).
+Going forward, search snippets could be up to 320 characters across every search engine results page (SERP).
 A longer snippet may be displayed if the query calls for it.

 In other words— a longer snippet will be dynamically generated if it’s the best way to satisfy a user’s query.